-Former Citigroup Inc. (C) Vice President Gary Foster was sentenced to 97 months in prison for embezzling almost $23 million from the bank, according to federal prosecutors in Brooklyn, New York.
+Former Citigroup Inc. (C:US) Vice President Gary Foster was sentenced to 97 months in prison for embezzling almost $23 million from the bank, according to federal prosecutors in Brooklyn, New York.

 He used the money to buy real estate and luxury sports cars, including a Ferrari and a Maserati, prosecutors said.
 The government has seized or restrained property from Foster valued at a total of $14 million.